moroshko/react-autosuggest/README.md

 * `suggestion` - The suggestion to render
 * `query` - Used to highlight the matching string.
 As user types in the input element, `query` will be equal to the trimmed value of the input.
 Then, if user interacts using the <kbd>Up</kbd> or <kbd>Down</kbd> keys, [the input element will get the value of the highlighted suggestion](https://rawgit.com/w3c/aria-practices/master/aria-practices-DeletedSectionsArchive.html#autocomplete), but `query` will remain to be equal to the trimmed value of the input element prior to the <kbd>Up</kbd> and <kbd>Down</kbd> interactions.
-* `isHighlighted` - Whether or not the suggestion is being focused by the cursor or keyboard.
+* `isHighlighted` - Whether or not the suggestion is highlighted.

 It should return a string or a `ReactElement`.
 For example: